bagder/uncurled/start/do-it.md

 # Start your project

-As the old saying goes: *"perfect is the enemy of the good"*.
+As the old saying goes: *perfect is the enemy of the good*.
 Do not wait.
 Do not clean up your code first.
 Do not fall into the trap of "I just need to do this before I Open Source my project."